 Parking

-A GA is entitled to a 10% discount off new textbooks purchased through the College Store.
-(Must identify as a graduate assistant to receive discount.)
+GAs receive a 10% discount on new textbooks purchased through the College Store.
+To qualify for this discount, GAs must identify as a graduate assistant when making their purchase.

 Holiday Leave (Stipendiary GAs)

-If there are no classes on a state holiday, then holidays are treated as holidays with pay and the GA is not required to make up the hours.
-If a GA is required to work on such holidays, the GA is entitled to compensatory time off.
+If there are no classes on a state holiday, GAs are treated as holidays with pay, and they are not required to make up the hours.
+However, if a GA is required to work on such a holiday, they are entitled to compensatory time off.

 Sick Leave (Stipendiary GAs)